pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 ---
 title: Automate and Integrate your WebOps Workflow with Quicksilver
 subtitle: Integrate Asana with Pantheon using Quicksilver Hooks
-description: Learn how to integrate Asana project management application with the Pantheon.
+description: Learn how to integrate Asana with Pantheon.
 categories: [integrate]
 tags: [collaborate, continuous-integration, iterate, quicksilver, workflow]
 contributors: [scottmassey]